Healthy and Safe Communities

-Several Housing Element Programs adopted by the Board on 8/22 will incentivize affordable housing development by potentially expanding our existing affordable housing overlay zone or by creating a new overlay zone for senior housing.
+The Housing Element update adopted by the Board in August 2023 includes several programs designed to incentivize affordable housing development which include options to expand the County’s existing affordable housing overlay zone or by creating a new overlay zone for senior housing.
 Overlay zones signal to developers areas where higher densities or other concessions may be allowed to further incentivize development.
-Additional programs would expand financial incentives for developers through the use of the County Fund for Housing or by partnering with a Joint Powers Authority (JPA), like the Renewal Enterprise District, which is currently funding housing projects within the City of Santa Rosa’s city limits.
+Other programs would expand financial incentives for developers through the use of the County Fund for Housing or by partnering with a Joint Powers Authority (JPA), like the Renewal Enterprise District, which is currently funding housing projects within the City of Santa Rosa’s city limits.

 The following data will be important to collect and/or track to develop good measures and/or indicators: